HKU-BAL/Gungnir/README.md

 # Gungnir
-Guess till correct: Gungnir codec enabling low redundancy DNA storage through substantial computing power
+Guess till correct: Gungnir codec enabling high error-tolerance and low-redundancy DNA storage through substantial computing power

 ## Introduction
-Gungnir is a DNA storage codec system that supports adjustable configurations to maintain a balance between information density and error tolerance.
-Powered by the computing power, Gungnir catches up with the performance of traditional methods with the use of only half the DNA bases.
+DNA has emerged as a compelling archival storage medium, offering unprecedented information density and millennia-scale durability.
+Despite its promise, DNA-based data storage faces critical challenges due to error-prone processes during DNA synthesis, storage, and sequencing.
+In this study, we introduce Gungnir, a codec system using the proof-of-work idea to address substitution, insertion, and deletion errors in a sequence.
+With a hash signature for each data fragment, Gungnir corrects the errors by testing the educated guesses until the hash signature is matched.
+For practicality, especially when sequenced with nanopore long-read, Gungnir also considers biochemical constraints including GC-content, homopolymers, and error-prone motifs during encoding.
+In silico benchmarking demonstrates its outperforming error resilience capacity against the state-of-art methods and achieving complete binary data recovery from a single sequence copy containing 20% erroneous bases.
+Gungnir requires neither keeping many redundant sequence copies to address storage degradation, nor high-coverage sequencing to address sequencing error, reducing the overall cost of using DNA for storage.

 This repository provides a complete toolkit for running sample test, including encoding/decoding algorithms, simulation tools, and practical examples.